|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: Lake Kariba, Zimbabwe, Safaris by Boat and Jeep

-Today we say goodbye to Zambia as we cross the border into Zimbabwe and make our way to Lake Kariba, Zimbabwe's largest lake, which is also shared with Zambia.
+Today we say goodbye to Zambia as we fly to Zimbabwe today (via Lusaka).
 Our destination on the lake is Spurwing Island, accessible by boat transfer only.
-On arrival, enjoy a boat cruise to spot some of the hippos and crocodiles that live in the lake.
-In the afternoon, we will explore the Matusadona National Park with a spectacular game drive.
+On our boat cruise we may be able to spot some of the hippos and crocodiles that live in the lake.
 Keep an eye open for lions, cheetahs and leopards and if you're lucky, the endangered black rhino.
-Dinner and overnight on Spurwing Island.

 Day 15: To Great Zimbabwe Ruins